MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/user-guide.md

 ### Record a call

 You can record and save a call to a file for viewing later.
-The easiest way to do this is to use the Game Bar built into all Windows 10 PCs.
+The easiest way to do this is to use the Game bar built into all Windows 10 PCs.

 To record a call: